EsaLaboratory/OPLEM/README.md

 - test_P2P_Market.py
 - test_Central_Market.py

-Note that the 3 case studies need to be run under a directory that contains the Data folder in the root of the repo
+> **_NOTE:_** Note that the case studies need to be run under a directory that contains the Data folder in the root of the repo

 License
 --------